UtahSC/roman-numeral-kata/README.md

 Remember to see if your newly written test fails before adding code to make it pass.
 Does this one fail?

 ## Test 7
-We some iteration going with the previous test.
+We got some iteration going with the previous test.
 Let's try adding some more.

 Write the following test and make it pass: `20 returns XX`